dgiese/dustcloud/README.md

-Welcome to our repository for hacking and rooting of the Xiaomi Vacuum Robot.
+Welcome to our repository for hacking and rooting of the Xiaomi Vacuum Robot Generation 1 (aka Rockrobo) and Generation 2 (aka Roborock S50).
 We provide you methods how to root your device without opening it or breaking the warranty seal.

+More information for Generation 2 will follow.

 You can find a step-by-step guide how to wirelessly root your vacuum robot [here](https://github.com/dgiese/dustcloud/blob/master/UPDATE-howto.md).